| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 issues.
 Thanks for looking at our web page and if we can be of

+help, please let us know.
+Q. Is marital counseling required in a divorce?
 A. No. Our courts in Harvey County and some other counties

 do require that parents attend Divorce Impact Education to familiarize